l7mp/stunner/docs/examples/direct-one2one-call/README.md

 - integrate a typical WebRTC application server with STUNner,
 - configure STUNner as a headless STUN/TURN server,
-- use the STUNner authentication service to generate valid ICE configurations for clients,
+- use the STUNner authentication service to generate valid ICE configurations for clients, and
-- test STUNner from a browser with live video traffic, and
+- test STUNner from a browser with live video traffic.
-- scale a WebRTC service with STUNner.

 ## Installation